jabberjabberjabber/LLavaImageTagger/README.md

 - **Local Processing**: All processing is done locally on your machine.
 - **Flexible Configuration**: Options include number of keywords, update or write clean, custom prompt, description generation and directory traversal.
 - **User-Friendly GUI**: Includes a GUI and installer.
 Relies on Koboldcpp, a single executable, for all AI functionality.
 No Python dependency hell!
-- **Multi-Format Support**: Handles a wide range of image formats, including JPEG, PNG, TIFF, RAW.
+- **Multi-Format Support**: Handles a wide range of image formats, including JPEG, PNG, TIFF, NEF, WEBP.
-- **GPU Acceleration**: Will use Apple Metal or Nvidia CUDA capable hardware if available to greatly speed inference.
+- **GPU Acceleration**: Will use Apple Metal, Nvidia CUDA, or AMD (Vulkan) hardware if available to greatly speed inference.
 - **Cross-Platform**: Supports Windows, macOS (including ARM), and Linux.

 ## Installation